Last Updated on May 8, 2023 by Dave Schoenbeck

 The key is to discover these ideal clients, and you can do that by qualifying your prospects.
 Qualifying prospects will look slightly different depending on your business, but certain things will remain the same.
 Here is the ideal customer qualification process:

 - Get specific.
 Who exactly is your target audience right now?
 If the answer is “anyone with money to spend,” think again.
-If you cast too wide a net, you’ll waste time with customers who have the wrong idea about your business or what you offer.
+If you cast too wide a net, you’ll waste time with customers with the wrong idea about your business or what you offer.
 Instead, you need to narrow your focus to the customers that will be most profitable.

 - Consider your strengths.
 Is there a particular industry you serve best or a specific subset of your services that you excel at?
 This might not be the bulk of your clients, and that’s okay.
 Figure out who would benefit the most from what you’re selling, then look to target those people specifically.